thisguytrades/thisguytrades.com/data/how-to-choose-broker/content.md

 ## Recommendations

-I use three different brokers in the UK:
+I use two different brokers in the UK that are covered by FSCS:
 + [Freetrade](https://freetrade.io/freeshare?code=HXL1PCFK0N&sender=YxfmwwRA) - I am an investor and a user.
 Follow the link to get a free share.
 + [Trading 212](http://www.trading212.com/invite/FMXVupQC) - I am a user.
 Follow the link to get a free share.